-Ms. Glasser has been nominated to join the Board in May 2018.
-Ms. Glasser, a Principal with Financial Risk Group, Inc. since 2017, has a 30-year track record advising clients in the areas of risk, data and analytics.
-She joined the Financial Risk Group after consulting independently with Briter Consulting, LLC, a family-owned consulting firm, from 2016 through 2017.
-Prior to this, Ms. Glasser was a Managing Director at JPMorgan Chase from 2013 to 2016, initiating Capital Stress Testing Analytics for the Corporate Office and, as Chief Data Officer for Asset Management, establishing the Chief Data Office.
-Ms. Glasser served as the first Deputy Director of the Office of Financial Research (US Treasury), delivering data, standards, analytics and technology to support the Financial Stability Oversight Council from 2011 to 2013.
-As Chief Risk Officer, she established the Chief Risk Office for Bunge Limited from 2007 to 2010.
-Ms. Glasser led and established teams in risk and analytics at Credit Suisse from 2002 to 2005, and at Merrill Lynch from 1987 through 1998 and 2001.
-She developed and delivered financial services for IBM, from 2002 to 2005, and KPMG Consulting, from 1999 through 2000.
-She began her career as an Assistant Professor of Finance at Rutgers University from 1984 to 1986 and Bentley College from 1986 to 1987.
-She has a PhD and MA in Economics from Fordham University and has a BS in Business Administration from Fairleigh Dickinson University.
-Ms. Glasser brings extensive experience in risk management to the Board.
+Ms. Glasser joined the Board in May 2018.
+She is a Principal with the Financial Risk Group, a consulting firm specializing in risk, data and analytics.
+She was an independent consultant from 2016 to 2017.
+Ms. Glasser was a Managing Director at JPMorgan Chase from 2013 to 2016, initiating Capital Stress Testing Analytics for the Corporate Office and establishing the Chief Data Office for the Asset Management division, serving as its first Chief Data Officer.
+She served as Deputy Director of the Office of Financial Research (US Treasury), from 2011 to 2013, supporting systemic risk analysis for the Financial Stability Oversight Council.
+She established the Chief Risk Office for Bunge Ltd., serving as the Chief Risk Officer from 2007 to 2010.
+Ms. Glasser managed teams in risk and analytics at Credit Suisse First Boston Inc. from 2002 to 2005, and at Merrill Lynch Pierce Fenner & Smith Inc. from 1987 through 1998 and in 2001.
+She led financial services teams at IBM Corp., from 2002 to 2005, and KPMG LLP, from 1999 through 2000.
+Ms. Glasser was Assistant Professor of Finance at Rutgers University from 1984 to 1986 and Bentley College from 1986 to 1987.
+She has a PhD and MA in Economics from Fordham University and a BS from Fairleigh Dickinson University.
+Ms. Glasser brings deep knowledge and experience in risk management and technology to the Company.
+She is a member of the Audit and Compliance Committees.